allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

     ```
 1. We may refer to [event modifier](https://vuejs.org/v2/guide/events.html#Event-Modifiers) from Vue officail document.

-## Locking Content with v-once
+## 1.13.
+Locking Content with v-once
-1. In some scenarios, we'd like the Vue controled element to render interpolation at once when the app initiates.
+1. In some scenarios, we'd like the Vue controlled element to render interpolation at once when the app initiates.
 1. We can give `v-once` to indicate that the interpolation in the element will only happen when the element is firstly rendered.
 This is similar to the lifecycle method in React to prevent the element being re-rendered when the value or state changes.
     ```html
     <!-- HTML -->